 Madison, last name Streetwise, sat immediately to William’s left.
 The craggy, bony excuse for a man raised a thin arm without looking up from the papers in front of him, palm to William’s face.
 “Piss off, Bill.”

-The scrawny, sinewy man with the ragged clothing and equally disreputable beard continued scribbling away, the offending cigar resting atop a recently emptied tumbler for whisky.
+Madison in his raggedy clothing and sporting an equally disreputable beard continued scribbling away, the offending cigar resting atop a recently emptied tumbler for whisky.
 William, dressed in slacks and a clean, white, button-down shirt, glared at the dirty man.

 “You know, Madison.
 You could at least clean yourself up for this.”